Pantheon, Paris visitors guide

 Originally commissioned in 1744 as a church, under Louis XV, the Pantheon in Paris wasn’t actually finished until 1789, by which time the revolution had arrived and churches were no longer considered important, so the building became a temple honoring various historical French figures instead.

-In terms of architecture, this magnificent landmark is a good example of Neoclassicism and its façade is modeled on the Pantheon in Rome.
-It is surmounted by a small dome that looks very much like that of St. Paul’s Cathedral in London.
+In terms of architecture this magnificent landmark is an example of the Neoclassicism style popular in the 18th century, and its façade is modeled on the Pantheon in Rome.
+The Pantheon is surmounted by a small dome that looks very much like that of Saint Paul’s Cathedral in London.

-The Pantheon is very close to the Sorbonne and the Jardin du Luxembourg.
-From the colonnade around the dome you can see out across Paris.
-But note that this view is only available when you have a guide (they are free) with you, and during regular hours – this is all for security reasons.
+The Pantheon is close to the Sorbonne and the Jardin du Luxembourg, and from the colonnade around the dome you can see out across Paris.
+Note that this view is only available when you have a guide with you (they are free) and during regular hours – this is all for security reasons.

 See Paris Short Breaks to plan your Paris visit

-Map of Pantheon & places nearby
+Map of Pantheon and places nearby

-Suggested tourist attractions to visit near Pantheon, France
+Sightseeing & tourist attractions to visit nearby

-- Centre de la mer et des eaux - aquarium
+- Centre de la mer et des eaux: aquarium

-- Notre Dame cathedral - national monument
+- Notre Dame cathedral: national monument

-- Sainte-Chapelle - national monument
+- Sainte-Chapelle: national monument

-- Jardin des Plantes - Paris
+- Jardin des Plantes: Paris

-- Ménagerie du Jardin des plantes - zoo or wildlife park
+- Ménagerie du Jardin des plantes: zoo or wildlife park

-- Conciergerie - national monument
+- Conciergerie: national monument

-- Seine Banks, Paris - heritage site
+- Seine Banks, Paris: heritage site

-- Hotel de Ville (town hall) - Paris
+- Hotel de Ville (town hall): Paris

-- Pont-Neuf - Paris
+- Pont-Neuf: Paris

-- Maison d'Ourscamp (Paris) - religious monument
+- Maison d'Ourscamp (Paris): religious monument